Law review: United States

 In the US, law reviews are normally edited and published by an organization of students at a law school or through a bar association, in close collaboration with faculty members.
 Law reviews can provide insight and ideas that contribute to the bedrock of jurisprudence.
 For example, Justice Stanley Mosk of the Supreme Court of California admitted that he got the idea for market share liability from the Fordham Law Review comment cited extensively in the court's landmark decision in Sindell v.
 Abbott Laboratories (1980).
 A 2012 study found that the Supreme Court has increased its use of citing law journals and reviews over the last 61 years in majority, concurring or dissenting opinions, especially for important or difficult cases, despite claims by some judges to the contrary.

 In addition to rankings that measure impact factor, a number of methods can be used to assess the notability of a law review.
 A professor at the University of Oregon School of Journalism and Communication averages the annual rankings of: the Washington and Lee University Law School rankings, the average US News Peer Reputation score from the last 10 years, the average ranking of the School in US News of the last 10 years, and Google Scholar metrics for all Law reviews in the United States.
 There has been a weak correlation between law school ranking and law review citation metrics.

 In the United States, law reviews are typically edited by students who are selected to join after successfully completing a "write on competition" at the end of their first year of law school.
 Grades and class standing are often considered during the application process.
 Law professor Erwin N. Griswold noted the concern some have about the unusual nature of a publication being run by students and celebrated the impact that it has had in law and legal education.
 In 1995, Richard Posner argued law reviews had a higher standard of fact-checking to faculty-run journals or published books, and described them as indispensable resources for law clerks, judges, practitioners and professors.
 He also argued that faculty-run journals are generally better at aspects including article selection and editing interdisciplinary papers.

 Canada

-In Canada, the fully student-run law reviews (without a Faculty editor-in-chief) include, in order of the frequency they are cited by the Supreme Court of Canada: the McGill Law Journal, the Osgoode Hall Law Journal, the Queen's Law Journal, the Alberta Law Review, University of British Columbia Law Review, the University of Ottawa Law Review, the Saskatchewan Law Review, and the University of Toronto Faculty of Law Review.
+In Canada, the fully student-run law reviews (without a Faculty editor-in-chief) include, in order of the frequency they are cited by the Supreme Court of Canada: the McGill Law Journal, the Osgoode Hall Law Journal, the Queen's Law Journal, the Alberta Law Review, University of British Columbia Law Review, the University of Ottawa Law Review, the Saskatchewan Law Review, the University of Toronto Faculty of Law Review and the Windsor Review of Legal and Social Issues (WRLSI).
 The country also has several specialized publications run entirely by students.